Luzanne-S/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **11-directories** - counts number of directories
 **12-newest_files** - display 10 newest lines in directory
-**13-unique** - a script that takes a list of words as input and prints only words that appear exactly once
+**13-unique** - a script that takes a list of words as input and prints only words that appear exactly once **14-findthatword** - Display lines containing the pattern “root” from the file